 2.4.9 At ocean weather stations, upper-air synoptic observations should comprise rawinsonde observations at 0000 and 1200 UTC and/or radiowind observations at 0600 and 1800 UTC.

-2.4.10 The actual time of regular upper-air synoptic observations should be as close as possible to H-30 and should not fall outside the time range from H-45 to H.
+2.4.10 The launch time of regular upper-air synoptic observations should be as close as possible to H-30 and should not fall outside the time range from H-45 to H.

-Note: The actual time of a pilot-balloon observation may deviate from the range indicated above if such deviation is expected to enable wind observations to considerably greater heights.
+Note: The launch time of a pilot-balloon observation may deviate from the range indicated above if such deviation is expected to enable wind observations to considerably greater heights.

 2.4.11 In areas where it is not possible to meet the frequency requirements mentioned above, every effort should be made to obtain at least the following observations: